OSGConnect/tutorial-blast-split/README.md

 	queue inputfile from list.txt

-The executable, `run_blast.sh` is a script that runs blast, and takes in a file to query as its argument.
+The executable `run_blast.sh` is a script that runs blast and takes in a file to query as its argument.
 We'll look at this script in more detail in a minute.

 Our job will need to transfer the `blastx` executable and the input file being used for